Ratified 24 March 2012

 of the Board, the President, or the Executive Director, or by a written demand

-to the Executive Director of ten percent (10%) of the Members eligible to
+to the Executive Director of ten percent (10 percent) of the Members eligible to

 vote.
 The Executive Director, upon receipt